 Thanks so much to everyone who contributed to our Harmonise Crowdfunder enabling vital peace work in schools around the country exploring the causes and effects of violence.

 The huge generosity of people like you has raised over £10,000 for Harmonise.
-We have already expanded our work in schools in areas of high tensions in Greater Manchester and Greater London as well as a new Syrian Summer School and more plans in development.
+We have already expanded our work in schools in areas of high tensions in Greater Manchester and Greater London as well as a new Syria Summer Camp and more plans in development.

 We have already had requests from teachers who want us to deliver Harmonise because of growing tensions between pupils and parents of different backgrounds.
 Music and celebration is an incredibly effective way of dispersing tensions, creating positive experiences together and a sense of shared community.